bingeli1212/nitrile-preview/doc/DOC-diagram.md

 not scan the input for any appearances of decimal points---thus if a decimal point was included in one of the numbers it will likely cause unpredictable result.

+# The fence option

+The fence options are explained as follows:

++ width

+  Set the width of the diagram.

++ frame

+  When set to 1 the diagram will have a frame.

++ hidden

+  When set to 1 the diagram will not be shown.

++ save

+  When set to a string the diagram source code will be saved to a buffer with this name.

++ load

+  When set to a string the diagram source code will be restored that corresponds to this string.